-Convulsions: Causes, definition, and treatment Convulsions are rapid, involuntary muscle contractions that cause uncontrollable shaking and limb movement Convulsions are common in epileptic seizures but can also result from
+Convulsions: Causes, definition, and treatment Convulsions are common in epileptic seizures but can also result from infections, fever, and brain trauma In this article, learn more about what convulsions are, as well as their possible

 Convulsion - Wikipedia A convulsion is a medical condition where the body muscles contract and relax rapidly and repeatedly, resulting in uncontrolled shaking [1] Because epileptic seizures typically include convulsions, the term convulsion is often used as a synonym for seizure [1]